Howard: Evidence of 'Zoom fatigue?'

 There’s a long-standing piece of advice – “Don’t throw the baby out with the bathwater,” an idiomatic expression for an avoidable error in which something good is eliminated when trying to get rid of something bad.

+Until then, oh well, I guess Zoom will just have to do!

-Terry Howard is an award-winning writer, a contributing writer with the Chattanooga News Chronicle, The American Diversity Report, The Atlanta Business Journal, The BlackMarket.com, co-founder of the “26 Tiny Paint Brushes” writers’ guild, and recipient of the 2019 Dr. Martin Luther King Leadership Award.
+Terry Howard is an award-winning writer, a contributing writer with the Chattanooga News Chronicle, The American Diversity Report, The Atlanta Business Journal, The BlackMarket.com, the Douglas County Sentinel co-founder of the “26 Tiny Paint Brushes” writers’ guild, and recipient of the 2019 Dr. Martin Luther King Leadership Award.

 Commented